 My aunt and I are friendly, as I am with most of my dad's side of the family.
 She has shown nothing but love and affection toward my sister and me.
 But we are not close, and my relationship with her feels mostly incidental.
 I got married in May.
 She was invited but did not come, and I think we're both OK with that.

-With less than three weeks until the election, trying to change her mind seemed futile but obligatory.
-Success hinged on an unlikely premise: that I could persuade my conservative, white aunt not to vote for Trump by appealing to one of our family's most painful shared memories.
+With less than three weeks until the election, trying to change her mind about her vote seemed futile but obligatory.
+Success hinged on an unlikely premise: that I could persuade her not to vote for Trump by appealing to one of our family's most painful shared memories.

 In the late 1970s, my father announced to his family that he was going to marry my mother.
 My parents had been together for years, and until that point, his dad seemed fine with their relationship.

 Which made his response all the more shocking.
 My grandfather wrote my dad a letter saying that if he married my mom, he would disown him.
 It's been years since my mom has seen the letter, but she remembers it well.
 If my dad married her, my grandfather reasoned, my father would have a harder time getting ahead in society — he would have no job security, fail to advance professionally and spend his life in bad neighborhoods.

 "When Dad said he was still gonna marry me, his dad said, 'If you marry her I will disown you for life,'" my mom told me recently.

 My parents married in 1979.
 True to his word, my grandfather disowned my dad.
 They spoke once or twice by phone thereafter, but never saw each other again.
 My grandfather died sometime when I was in high school.